ProJensen/Active-Directory-Proxmox/Lab01-Install-AD-DS/README.md

 - Invalid domain name choice
 - Incorrect network configuration
 - DNS-related issues

+### Issue 3: Server does not resolve the domain name correctly
+Possible causes:
+- Preferred DNS server is set incorrectly
+- The server is still using DHCP settings
+- DNS configuration was not updated after promotion

 ## What I Learned
 I learned how server naming, static IP configuration, AD DS installation, DNS, and Domain Controller promotion work together as part of building a Windows domain environment.
 This lab also strengthened my understanding of the preparation steps required before managing users, client devices, and Group Policy in Active Directory.